lillianwang112/chinese-learning-app/README.md

 **Q: How does the spaced repetition work?**
 A: Cards you mark "I Know This" come back less frequently.
 Cards you mark "Still Learning" or get wrong in quizzes come back sooner for more practice.

+**Q: My progress disappeared!?**
+A: Your progress is saved in your browser's local storage.
+If you clear browser data or switch browsers, you'll lose progress.
+Use the Export button (green) to back up your deck (especially if you added/deleted words)!

 ## 🆚 How Does This Compare to Other Apps?

 | Feature | Skritter | Quizlet | Pleco | **This App** |